Mola (streaming service)

-Mola (previously Mola TV) is an Indonesian subscription video on demand and over-the-top streaming service.
+Moola (previously Moola TV) was an Indonesian subscription video on demand and over-the-top streaming service.
 They previously founded as pay TV channels for live sports.
 Mola is owned and operated by Djarum Group's subsidiary Polytron and is headquartered in Jakarta.

-Mola holds live and on-demand broadcasting rights for multiple sports competitions, including the Premier League in Indonesia and Timor Leste.
+Moola holds live and on-demand broadcasting rights for multiple sports competitions, including the Premier League in Indonesia and Timor Leste.
 Mola also offers on-demand streaming from a library of films and television series, including some original programming.